Blizek/Blizek/README.md

 # Hi, I'm Błażej

-## I'm a high school student.
+## I'm a Computer Science student at AGH University of Krakow.
 List of things I mainly do:

 - Scripts in Python
 - RESTful API